mctrl-io/mctrl/README.md

   of antiques.
 Just me and my dog, in a town of about 2,000 country folk.
 I was busy doing research for a cynical novel I was writing about religion, when at midnight on New Year's Eve 2014-2015, my Lord Jesus Christ saved me.
 And I never saw it coming.
-I had been an atheist and an active anarchist all my life, and I didn't even know a single Christian.
+I was at the top of my game, and then God intervened, convicted me, and changed everything for me.
+I'm completely transformed, given new life.
+I had been an atheist and an active, demonstrating anarchist all my life (I hope this shows in my continued attention to preserving our personal freedoms), and I didn't even know a single Christian.

   Now God, through His Son Jesus Christ, has led me to go on this mission here.
   That's MY statement of dedication to Mission CTRL, before all of you, and before my Lord.

-This is something to bank on: I'm doxxed before God, and one motivated fella.
+  Founders of crypto projects often assure their backers by saying they're doxxed.
+Well, I'm doxxed in that sense (@ismashrobots), but I also have this fact to bring to your attention, which you can also bank on: I confess to being doxxed before God, and so I'm one motivated fella to follow my Lord Jesus Christ in every word, thought and deed.
+If you've read this far, you know that means I'm already on MetaMission with all I've got.

   Q: Is this a Christian organization?